Have you decided to check the oldest direct-selling company in the world?

-After a bit more digging I was able to found two disclosures from 2008 and from 2009.
+After a bit more digging I was able to find two disclosures from 2008 and from 2009.

 Pretty old, right?

 Well, it is – but remember that these were times when Avon still had about $10 billion in revenues?

 So what I am about to show is an “ideal case” and it is safe to say that current numbers will be lower.